 - Work closely with Donor Relations team to determine the best strategies for effective stewardship of corporate partners

-- Lead and own the development and publication of all necessary materials, proposals (philanthropic and sponsorship), cases for support, letters, reports and acknowledgments for cultivation and stewardship of partners
+- Lead and own the development and publication of all necessary materials, proposals (philanthropic and sponsorship), cases for support, letters, reports and acknowledgements for cultivation and stewardship of partners

-- Work with gift processing to ensure that acknowledgments, tax receipts, invitations, and other correspondence are sent in a timely manner
+- Work with gift processing to ensure that acknowledgements, tax receipts, invitations, and other correspondence are sent in a timely manner

 - Work with senior leadership to identify and recruit volunteer leaders

 - Supervise, coordinate and effectively engage volunteers in the identification, cultivation, solicitation and stewardship of donors